 In 2017, Revlon acquired Elizabeth Arden Inc., and in the same year, they also acquired Cutex brands.
 With the acquisition of two brands, they decided to streamline their operations and work on some significant makeover for their products.
 As most of Revlon’s acquired brands ran on SAP, they decided to switch their model to SAP.
 Unfortunately, things took a wrong turn from there.
-In the own words of Revlon, they announced that,
+Let’s read about Revlon ERP failures in the own words of Revlon,

 “The implementation of SAP ERP was a disaster.”

 In addition to that, it was mentioned in tadvisor.com,